Which Countries Don't Require a Passport for U.S. Citizens?

 Can I Travel on an International Cruise without a Passport?

-U.S. travelers, arriving by sea on cruises that originate and return to the same U.S. port do not require a U.S. Passport or visa.
-Cruises that originate and depart from the same U.S. port are called closed loop cruises.
+U.S. travelers, arriving by sea on cruises that originate and return to the same U.S. port, do not require a U.S. Passport or visa.
+Cruises that originate and depart from the same U.S. port are called closed-loop cruises.
 To board a closed loop cruise you only need a photo ID (if over 16) and a certified Birth Certificate.

-Popular destinations for closed loops cruises include:
+Popular destinations for closed loop cruises include:

 • Alaska